dkondratenko-dev/cmake_tutorial/documents/2025/systems-and-network-programming/cpp_networking_systems.md

 - Reliable, connection-oriented protocol
 - Guarantees data delivery and order
-- Like making a phone call - you establish connection first
+- Like making a phone call - you establish connection first, with sockets
 - Examples: Web browsing (HTTP), email, file transfers
+- Data is chunked into multiple packets.
+Packets have sequence numbers which are used in reordering them after arrival.

 **UDP (User Datagram Protocol):**